sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 Thanks for reading!
 This was my attempt at going from simple to more complex in an attempt to try and more formally and rigorously define the logic behind committing to continually improving.
 In the first part of this document [The Case for Continuous Improvement](#the-case-for-continuous-improvement) I was hoping to provide a easily consumable and succinct pitch for folks to start continuously improving without requiring them to read all the books... though it would be best if they did.
 It only requires one to remember a little from the dusty math books.
-The second section is intended for the more committed reader to try and more deeply explore the outputs desired from continually improving, and what we should take into consideration when doing so.
+The [next post]({{ site.baseurl}}/2019/11/13/case-continuous-improvement-deeper-dive.html) is intended for the more committed reader to try and more deeply explore the outputs desired from continually improving, and what we should take into consideration when doing so.
 This blog post was a blast to write.
-I love applying the rigour math can offer to the real world, so the last section is a call-out to fellow enthusiasts who would enjoy helping me dig deeper into such topics.

 Thanks for reading!

+*(Note that the Deeper Dive section has been moved to a following post to shorten the length of this article)*

 ## References